shramee/starknet-dapp-with-docker/readme.md

-# starknet-web3-dapp-with-docker
+# starknet-dapp-with-docker

+#### Bootstrap your Starknet Web3 dApp development in a fully dockerized environment.
-Uses docker-compose to set up containers to build, test, run, deploy and serve stuff for your Starknet dapp.
+Uses `docker-compose` to set up containers to build, test, run, deploy and serve stuff for your Starknet dapp.

 ## Services